 Lee, C.-J., 2008.
 Relationship development impacts on small suppliers and their larger customers in the Taiwanese electronics industry.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: